endoflife-date/endoflife.date/products/apache-cassandra.md

 Cassandra follows [SemVer](https://semver.org/).
 These are the rough heuristics followed for what can be included in a given release.

 * Patch releases on a GA branch should only include bug fixes.
+* Minor versions contain new features and improvements, and are always compatible with all minor versions in the same and adjacent (next-to-next) major versions.
+* Disruptive changes (API changes, protocol changes, etc.) are deprecated in the next Major version.
+Deprecated APIs may then be removed in the next-next Major version.

-* Minor versions are always upgradable without downtime from any minor version from the previous major version.
-For example an upgrade from a 3.x version to a 5.x version is not supported.
+As an always-on technology during major upgrades, Cassandra maintains compatbility across adjacent major versions.
+Cassandra does not break API compatabilities without a deprecated grace period demarcated by major versions.
+Upgrades without downtime are supported from any major version to the next major version.
+Cassandra does not support upgrades that skip a major version, e.g. an upgrade from a 3.x version to a 5.x version is not supported.
 Only upgrades stepping through each major version (3.x -> 4.x -> 5.x) are supported.
-* Disruptive changes that prevent always-up upgrades from the previous major versions are deferred to the next-to-next major version.

-As an always-on technology, Cassandra does not break user-facing API compatabilities without a deprecated grace period demarcated by major versions.

 ## Release Cadence